 Always remember that antibiotics do not work against viruses.
 If a dog has a viral, or fungal infection, cephalexin is not effective.

 Only testing by a vet will reveal the source of your dog’s ailment.

-Thanks to antibiotics such as cephalexin, your dog may be on the road to recovery quite soon.
+Thanks to antibiotics like this, your dog may be on the road to recovery from infection quite soon.

 Remember to give your dog cephalexin for the entire seven to 10 day period as recommended by your vet, even if he appears fine after a few days on the drug.

 Not completing the full course of antibiotics can mean the bacteria become resistant to cephalexin.
 You don’t want your dog to have a relapse.